 The first thing to consider is undertaking a few simple blood tests to try to find the underlying cause.
+If these tests are not conclusive, there are two main paths to consider.

+1. Further Investigation

-If these tests are not conclusive then there are two main paths to consider a) Further investigation.
-This is ideal both for your rabbit and allowing us to understand the possibility of an underlying cause in rabbits that show unexplained signs commonly attributed to Floppy Bunny Syndrome.
-Further investigation may include further more extensive blood tests and further imaging with x-rays or CT scans.
+This is ideal for your rabbit and allows us to understand the possibility of an underlying cause in rabbits that show unexplained signs commonly attributed to Floppy Bunny Syndrome.
+Further investigation may include more detailed blood tests and further imaging with x-rays or a CT scan.